-She is a Board member of Auguste Orts, the Brussels-based production and distribution platform founded by artists Herman Asselberghs, Sven Augustijnen, Manon de Boer, and Anouk De Clercq, of AICA, an association of international art critics, and of Outline, an independent platform that produces and supports the transdisciplinary work of Begüm Erciyas, David Weber-Krebs and Ula Sickle.
+Herman is a board member of Auguste Orts, a Brussels-based production and distribution platform founded by artists Herman Asselberghs, Sven Augustijnen, Manon de Boer, and Anouk De Clercq.
+She is also a member of AICA, the association of international art critics, and Outline, an independent platform that supports the transdisciplinary work of Begüm Erciyas, David Weber-Krebs, and Ula Sickle.

 She obtained an MA from the Center for Curatorial Studies, Bard College, New York, in 2016, and an MA in Comparative Modern Literature from Ghent University in 2010.